October is National Occupational Therapy Month

 Want to learn more about exactly what occupational therapy is?
 Check out a student-made video “Because of Occupational Therapy.”

-In 2020, occupational therapists are helping Canadians cope with the negative effects of the COVID-19 pandemic.
+Throughout the COVID-19 pandemic, occupational therapists are helping Canadians cope and adapt.
 Some are working as part of teams rehabilitating COVID-19 patients, while others support patients and clients with strategies and resources to overcome the disruption the pandemic has brought to their everyday lives and emotional well-being.